xuchen66/sphinx-emdocs/source/serialem-note-cross-mag_aligment.rst

 In above figure, the first image on the left - "A buffer" is from a Preview.
 The image in the middle is a scaled down one of it based on the View mag.
 You can see the FOV is small compared to a real View image which is on the right.
-By alignment these two images at now the same maginifications / pixelsizes, the procedure determines IS offset for View and take it in.
+By aligning these two images at the same maginifications / pixelsizes of View, the procedure determines IS offset for View and take it in.

 .. _Realign_a_feature_in_view_to_P: